Dog yelps when touched is a common search term and a common question topic in dog forums.

 Physical Pain

-In either case, it’s important to address it immediately, as this pain is a sign that something is potentially severely wrong with your dog.
+In any case, it’s important to address it immediately, as this pain is a sign that something is potentially severely wrong with your dog.

 Waiting it out can lead to a dramatic increase in the severity of the injury or illness, making it much harder to treat.